 “In short: SRS is NOT BETTER than OTHER SYSTEMS.
 This is THE ONLY system.
 This is simply how memory works.
 Either you do a spaced repetition or you lose a memory trace (or, worse, waste time on unnecessary, or even harmful repetition).”

-The applications of this for language learning are obvious.
+The applications of this for language learning seem obvious.
 Put all of your vocab into the SRS system, put some time in each day, and let the software handle the rest.

-This is particularly true for East Asian languages, as characters make nice discrete units to be memorised.
+This may be particularly true for East Asian languages, as characters make nice discrete units to be memorised.
 And that’s the sort of thing an SRS system does best.

 Some caveats